The story of Mata

 2001

-Forced to make a big call: Dark days loom with optimism at the core.
+Making big calls: Starting my first new role in nearly 8 years.
+Optimism at the core.
 After leaving Terabyte in 2000, I move into a Creative Lead role at Webmedia.
-Webmedia had some amazing app-like websites and stunning design/programmer fused Flash work going on.
-I was inspired by the skills of the team, and ended up working on a variety of projects for clients while also moonlighting side projects (dance party flyers) in the entertainment space as Mata.
-Mata Limited is set up as a company in the companies register 27th July 2001.
-Webmedia closes its doors sadly around September 2001.
-What an amazing group of people to work with.
-Mata officially starts trading as a full-time design business in late 2001.
-A short stint at Webmedia but I would not be where I am today without this time with Wm³ crew.
+Webmedia had some amazing app-like websites and stunning design/programmer fused Flash product design.
+I was inspired by the skills of the team, and ended up working on a variety of projects for clients, intranet build, gaming hub with live chat, products and team leadership.
+Fun and gamification at the core while also moonlighting side projects (dance party flyers) in the entertainment space as Mata.

 Designing the Mata logo: I had the name Mata, and the website mata.co.nz but no logo.
 One very interesting branding job I had, was rebranding Terabyte Interactive, a huge 90+ staff interactive leader.
 Updating the logo designed by Philip Lord.
 In an interesting move this was done as a ‘contract job’ outside the company in c.
 1998.
 I knew that a rebrand for Terabyte would need bullet proof rationale to pitch a new logo to a creative company loaded with designers and stakeholders.
 With that my own fact focussed rationale-based brand design process was born.
 The design concepts were put forward with this bullet proof fact focussed rationale behind them but alas, concepts were considered but never used.
 Yes, the evolution made sense but was not seen as the right fit at the time – the brand stayed the same but colour shifted.
 It’s 2001 now and I need a logo for Mata – how about that logo I designed for Terabyte?
 It matched my visual communications brand (eye / visual) and the technology associated with data and storage (round with a centre) which was the Terabyte logo coming together to form one circle with a dot in the center.
 I asked if I could use it and the answer was yes.
 The Mata logo was created with the logo device and Frutiger typeface.
 I designed a die-cut business card with an embossed logo.